 Sometimes it's more of a zone or what I call a resistance zone.

 So maybe three or four dollars or usually $1 or $2 range, where it kind of gets stuck moving sideways, but it trades up to a top-of-the-range, which is usually within about a dollar or two and then down to the bottom of the range, which I would call a support zone.

-So supports where the buying pressure is going to show up and resistance is where selling pressure is going to show up.
+Support is where the buying pressure is going to show up, and resistance is where selling pressure is going to show up.

 What you'll notice about this trade, while the typical trader wouldn't want to touch it, the active trader is getting in here and buying at support and selling at resistance.
-They're making $8 every time and there's 4 or 5 opportunities to do that in this trade.
+They're making $8 every time, and there are 4 or 5 opportunities to do that in this trade.

-Now this is not day trading, I want to be really clear, this is not day trading at all.
+Now, this is not day trading, and I want to be clear, this is not day trading at all.
 This is simply buying at support and selling at resistance!

-That's how you trade the channel, you just keep moving in and out of the trade.
+That's how you trade the channel; you keep moving in and out of the trade.